RiccardoGai/music-player/README.md

 The playlist is stored on `src/assets/playlist.json`

-The songs are store on `src/assets/songs`
+Store your songs on `src/assets/songs`